SFGLab/Team10_GNN_Gene_Regulation/README.md

 ## Results

-We performed TODO: descripbe training
+We performed TODO: describe training
 * data splits
 * neg. set construction
 * used parameters
 * architecture overview

-Performance is lower than the one reported in literature (however, we fixed a bug?)

-Augumentation improves performance slightly
+Performance on our dataset is lower than the one reported in (Paul et al. 2024), however we identifed a possible issue.
+Augumentation improves performance slightly.

 3D augumentaion results in TODO